uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 The syntax is `<two digit hex value>&<two digit hex mask>`.
 Example: The two highes bits have to be hex `80`: `80&3F`

+### Variable request length
+If the request length is variable, `..` could be appended to the base request telegram.
+Example: Request with minimum 2 bytes: `key1=31,XX,..`

 ### Response value calculation
 If the request has variables values (when using wildcards), the response has sometimes variable values using data from the request.
 For this a constant values could be combined via an operator with a variable value.